ScottfreeLLC/AlphaPy/docs/user_guide/market_flow.rst

 Data Sources
 ------------

-StockStream gets daily stock prices from Yahoo Finance and intraday stock prices from Google Finance.
+MarketFlow gets daily stock prices from Yahoo Finance and intraday stock prices from Google Finance.
 Both data sources have the standard
 primitives: ``Open``, ``High``, ``Low``, ``Close``, and ``Volume``.
 For daily data, there is a ``Date`` timestamp and for intraday data,